nodejs/wiki-archive/Installation.md

 2. Download the latest `node.exe` to that directory.

-3. Download the latest npm's `.zip` file and unpack it to the same directory.
+3. Download the latest npm's `.zip` file and unpack its contents to the same directory.

 Then, with the help of `PATH`, you'll be able to run scripts (`node scriptname.js`) and install modules (`npm install modulename`) in any directory.